DC-analysis/dclab/docs/sec_getting_started.rst

    [Software].
 Available at https://github.com/DC-analysis/dclab.

-If the journal does not accept ``and others``, you can fill in the missing names from the `credits file <https://github.com/DC-analysis/dclab/blob/master/CREDITS>`_.
+If the journal does not accept ``and others``, you can fill in the missing names from the `pyproject.toml file <https://github.com/DC-analysis/dclab/blob/master/pyproject.toml>`_.